-Therefore, if you continue to allow yourself to reign in your life, your emotions will remain wild, unruly, violent, corrupt, or damaging.
+Therefore, if you continue to allow self to reign in your life, your emotions will remain wild, unruly, violent, corrupt or negative.

-No one can overcome or control negative emotions without denying, forgetting, ignoring, or displeasing themselves!
+No one can overcome or control negative emotions without denying, forgetting, ignoring, or displeasing self!

-Jesus pointed this out in His response to their negative emotions and reactions.
+Jesus clearly pointed this out in His response to their negative emotions and reactions.

 Jesus rebuked them, saying, “You have heard Me say to you, ‘I am going away and coming back to you.’
-If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.” (John 14:28 NKJV).
+If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.

-If they loved Jesus, they would rejoice that He was returning to His Father to be honored and glorified after going through much suffering and pain on earth.
+If they loved Jesus, they would rejoice that He was returning to His Father to be honoured and glorified after going through much sufferings and pains on earth.

 But because they loved themselves more than they loved Jesus, they were sad, sorrowful, worried, or troubled at the news of Jesus returning to His Father in heaven.

-They were only concerned about what would happen to them in the absence of Jesus.
-They were not worried about the shameful and unjust trial and the agonizing death on the cross that Jesus was about to face.
+Apparently, they were only concerned about what would happen to them in the absence of Jesus.
+They were not concerned about the shameful and unjust trial, and the agonizing death on the cross that Jesus was about to face.

 This is how selfish all human beings are!

 Not our fault; we were born that way.
-So, if you are self-centered and self–focused, you will always exude negative emotions.
+So, if you are self-centred and self–focused, you will always exude negative emotions.